8bitkick/BBCMicroBot/docs/user guide.md

 This guide will outline how BBC Micro Bot works on Twitter and tricks to reduce the size of your code to fit in a tweet with the [Owlet Editor](https://bbcmic.ro).

-**[Read this introduction first](https://www.bbcmicrobot.com/learn/index.html)** if you aren’t already familiar with BBC BASIC language or BBC Micro.
+**[Read this awesome interactive BBC BASIC tutorial first](https://www.bbcmicrobot.com/learn/index.html)** if you aren’t familiar or want a refresher.
+The guide below is more about the mechanics of the bot and editor rather than the BBC BASIC language.

 ## How to run your code